 4. People Making Masks

 Much like hand sanitizer, masks are a hot commodity.
-Unlike hand sanitizer, their use has been a bit more controversial.
+Unlike hand sanitizers, their use has been a bit more controversial.

 Medical face masks began selling out in stores as early as February, as concerns over COVID-19 grew.
 Soon, it became near